hostbuster/mam/README.md

 - `--print-topo`: print a simple topological order derived from `connections` (MVP).
 Helpful to validate routing intent.
 - `--meters`: after export, print a concise line with peak and RMS in dBFS.
+- `--verbose`: in realtime, print loop counter and elapsed time at loop boundaries.

 Examples: